 In February 2021, Council sought community feedback on a preferred choice for the upgraded play equipment at Douglass Avenue Reserve.

-Frequently Asked Questions - Douglass Avenue Reserve Playground Upgrade
+Frequently asked questions - Douglass Avenue Reserve playground

 No shade sails are planned for this playground. however several trees have been proposed in the draft concept plan to provide shade from the northern and western sun.

 No fence will be provided.
 Any money spent on fencing would be subtracted from the overall budget which would mean less money for playground equipment.
 Fences are therefore only included in local playgrounds when necessary.

 The playground upgrade will not require the removal of any trees.
 The tree canopy is comprised of critically endangered Sydney Turpentine-Ironbark Forest which Council will retain and protect.

 No water play is planned for this playground as it is only to be installed in specially considered locations and is too expensive to install and maintain under a Local Playground budget.

 No trampolines or flying foxes are planned for this playground as these items are too expensive to be funded under a Local Playground budget.

 Outdoor exercise equipment is not designed for children and cannot be included in playgrounds.
 The budget has been specifically allocated to upgrade the playground and does not allow for additional items in the park.